Product Taxonomy Using Topic Maps

 Product taxonomy implies organizing all the products in the catalog in a manner that makes it easy for customers to find the product they are looking for in the least amount of time.
 This can be done by categorizing products according to different properties such as color or material.

-The furniture tenant contains products such as plants, electronics, decor, and furniture.
+The furniture tenant example contains products such as plants, electronics, decor, and furniture.
 All of these products are then further categorized using topic maps.
-There's a topic map for each of the following - room, color, material, and, fabric.
-The topics contained within a map can then be associated with a product as shown in the picture.
+There's a topic map for each of the following - room, color, material, and fabric.
+The topics contained within a map can then be associated with a product, as shown in the picture.

 Topic maps make the management of properties such as colors and materials easier by clearly defining the same, leaving no room for errors as only the properties defined as topics can be associated with a product.
-Building out such a taxonomy also allows your users to easily navigate and find any products by a certain property as our Search API enables you to search as well as filter products based on the topics associated.
+Building out such a taxonomy also allows your users to navigate and find any products by a certain property easily.
+Our Search API enables you to search and filter products based on the associated topics.